Fort Myers Property Division Lawyer

 - Each spouse's contributions as a parent and/or homemaker

-- Each person's sacrifices for the professional or educational development
+- Each person's sacrifices for the professional or educational development of the other

 - Each spouse's role in providing income for the household